datastaxdevs/workshop-streaming-game/README.md

 - An IDE is started on a virtual machine in the cloud
 - this repo is cloned there
-- some initialization scripts are run (mainly dependencies are installed)
+- some initialization scripts are run (some dependencies get installed)
-- you can work there, edit files, run commands in the console, use an internal browser, etc.
+- Gitpod offers a full IDE: you can work there, edit files, run commands in the console, use an internal browser, etc.

 </details>